Buying real estate in the Philippines?

 What are the total closing costs in The Philippines in 2026 as a percentage?

-As of early 2026, total closing costs for buying property in The Philippines typically range from 3% to 5% of the purchase price for buyer-side expenses, though this can reach 6% to 8% when including legal fees, document procurement, and all miscellaneous costs.
+As of early 2026, total buyer-side closing costs in The Philippines typically add up to about 3% to 5% of the purchase price, though they can edge slightly higher if you factor in legal help, document procurement, and other administrative expenses.

-The specific fee categories that most commonly make up the total closing cost percentage in The Philippines include Documentary Stamp Tax (DST) at approximately 1.5%, local transfer tax at 0.5% to 0.75%, registration fees at the Land Registration Authority at 0.25% to 0.5%, and notary plus miscellaneous document fees at 0.5% to 1.5%.
+The main fee categories that make up this total in The Philippines are the documentary stamp tax (about 1.5%), local transfer tax (0.5% to 0.75% depending on the city), registration fees at the Land Registration Authority (about 0.25% to 0.5%), and notary and miscellaneous document costs (roughly 0.5% to 1%).

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in The Philippines.